arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Installing software (1)](assets/debian_software_install_1.png)

-For example, if you want to install the Vim text editor, running `sudo apt install vim` will download Vim and any required libraries, then configure everything so it's ready to use immediately.
+For example, if you want to install the *Vim* text editor, running `sudo apt install vim` will download Vim and any required libraries, then configure everything so it is ready to use immediately.

 ```bash
 sudo apt install vim